-Take a Bite Out of the Summer Heat with These Horrible Shark Movies
+Take a Bite Out of the Summer Heat with These Terrible Shark Movies

 It’s summer, the traditional time for shark attack movies – good and bad.
 These are mostly bad.
 Ok, they’re all horrible shark movies.

 Since Jaws hit the big screen, shark attack movies have become a summer tradition.
 There are a ton of them that range from realistic thrillers like The Shallows to historical adventures like Kon Tiki.
 I’m not here to talk about the good ones, though.
-These are the most outlandish, stupid, and bad.
+These are the most outlandish, stupid, and bad shark movies.

 The Classic Horrible Shark Movie: People vs. Sharks